sashalex007/quartz_blog/content/leetcode/Minimum cost to convert string II.md

 ![[IMG_D402776381B4-1.jpeg]]

 **Review 1**
 Truly an awesome problem!
-I found the right approach and every optimization fairly quickly but I missed [[trie]] search!
+I found the right approach and every optimization fairly quickly but I missed [[trie]] search to optimize the DP!
 Very pleased with my progress on this problem.
+This problem is pretty close to [[Word break II]].

 #review
 #hard